afterglow79/Toily-Minus/README.md

 ----
 # Features
 - Custom modpack creation
-- Ability to save & load immediately, =save for later, or edit preexisting modpacks
+- Ability to save & load immediately, save for later, or edit preexisting modpacks
 - Loading of already saved modpacks
   - Stores your modpack in a folder called "modpacks/[modpack_name], this keeps all the .jar files in one place (at the cost of storage)
   - A lot of loading is handled via txt files, so it should be largely storage-efficient (besides above), and it should be fairly fast at doing so.